isomerpages/moe-fuhuapri/_character-and-citizenship/Programme for Active Learning PAL.md

 title: Programme for Active Learning PAL
 permalink: /character-and-citizenship/Programme-for-Active-Learning-PAL/
 description: ""
+variant: markdown
 ---
 At Fuhua, all Primary 1 and Primary 2 students undergo PAL modules during school hours.
-With these modules spread over two years, we hope to nurture our students with the learning experiences of 3 Cs (Confidence, Curiosity and Cooperative skills) and Social Emotional skills via the four PAL Domains:-
+With these modules spread over two years, we hope to nurture our students with the learning experiences of 4 Cs (Confidence, Creativity, Collaboration and Critical Thinking) and Social Emotional skills via the four PAL Domains:-

 1. Performing Arts
 2. Sports and Games